cilium/cilium.io/src/posts/16-03-2017-cilium-networking-and-security-for-containers-with-bpf-and-xdp/index.md

 path: '/blog/2017/3/16/cilium-networking-and-security-for-containers-with-bpf-and-xdp'
 date: '2017-03-16T18:20:26.000Z'
 title: 'Cilium: Networking and security for containers with BPF and XDP'
+ogSummary: `This is a guest post by Daniel Borkmann who was recently recognized through the Google Open Source Peer Bonus program for his work on the Cilium project.
+We invited Daniel to share his project on our blog.`
 ---

-{{preview}}

-_This is a guest post by Daniel Borkmann who was recently recognized through the Google [Open Source Peer Bonus](https://opensource.googleblog.com/2016/09/google-open-source-peer-bonus-program.html) program for his work on the Cilium project.
-We invited Daniel to share his project on our blog._

-{{/preview}}

 _This is a guest post by Daniel Borkmann who was recently recognized through the Google [Open Source Peer Bonus](https://opensource.googleblog.com/2016/09/google-open-source-peer-bonus-program.html) program for his work on the Cilium project.
 We invited Daniel to share his project on our blog._